j4k3fromstatefarm/MSDS_6371_Project1/README.md

 The goal of this initiative is to assess the beer and brewery market data, identify trends and advice on opportunities to monetize the findings.

 Repository content:
-- Zip file with RMD, HTML and supporting csv files
+- Codebook with RMD, HTML and supporting csv files
 - Team Powerpoint presentation
 - Team YouTube presentation link document